naveensinghp/flutter_eshop/README.md

 [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.
 =======
-A Simple Nature Beauty Comestics
+A Simple Nature Beauty Comestics Mobile